 What are the best Amazon Fire tablets?

 Right now, we recommend the Amazon Fire HD 10 (2021) as the best Amazon Fire tablet for most people.
 With stellar battery life, good performance, and a vibrant screen for a starting price of $150, the Fire HD 10 is nice enough that you'll feel good about keeping it by the bed or packing it on your next trip, but cheap enough that if a kid breaks it or TSA loses it you won't be too heartbroken.
+For a little extra power, you can pay an extra $30 or so to get the Fire HD 10 Plus, an even better version with a bit more RAM.

 If you just need something cheap and portable to browse the web, the $50 Amazon Fire 7 is a great choice.
 The sub-HD screen is smaller than that on the Fire HD 10, with a lower resolution, but it's still more than good enough for reading ebooks and watching videos.
 And with such a low price tag, it's a great to hand off to kids.
+Can't decide between these tablets?
+Then check out our rundown of the Fire 7 vs Fire HD 8 vs Fire HD 10.

 However, if you can afford to spend a bit more and want something more kid-friendly, consider the Amazon Fire HD 10 Kids or the Amazon Fire HD 10 Kids Pro.
 Both are effectively Fire HD 10 tablets, but they cost about $50 more and come with some kid-friendly extras like a colorful, drop-resistant case w/ kickstand, a free year of Amazon's Kids+ entertainment service, and a comprehensive 2-year warranty.
 The only significant difference between the two is that the Fire HD 10 Kids is aimed at children ages 3-7, while the Fire HD 10 Kids Pro is meant for older kids ages 6-12.